Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 9 Februari 2025 02.18.14 UTC
+- WIB: Minggu, 9 Februari 2025 03.22.58 UTC
-- WITA: Minggu, 9 Februari 2025 03.18.14 UTC
+- WITA: Minggu, 9 Februari 2025 04.22.58 UTC
-- WIT: Minggu, 9 Februari 2025 04.18.14 UTC
+- WIT: Minggu, 9 Februari 2025 05.22.58 UTC

 Kutipan Inspiratif:
-"Someone Asked me what is UR attitude then i simply replied ?
-BEING SINGLE IS MY ATTITUDE"
+"Somebody asked me to explain the relationship between you and me, they expected the answer as, just friends.
+But I simply smiled and said.
+Gods gift."

-Kategori: attitude
+Kategori: friendship